Fallen from the Sacred Tree

 Key Takeaways

-- It plays a big part in folk and herbal medicine.
+• It plays a big part in Indian herbalism.